chhavip/Git-Guide/README.md

    After deleting the local branch, if you wish to delete the remote branch of the same name, use:

   `git push origin :the_remote_branch` but be careful while using this.

+##Squashing Commits

+Often it is required while contributing that your entire feature change is in the form of one single commit.

+##Disclaimer:
+This guide is aimed particularly at people starting open source contribution for the first time and aims to familiarise them with required patterns and expected contribution behaviour.